-The Children's Choice School-Age Care Program Staff must meet the staff qualifications of The NAA Standards for Quality School-Age Care.
+The Children's Choice Program Staff must meet the staff qualifications of The NAA Standards for Quality School-Age Care.
 Many of our caregivers and group leaders have college degrees, child development and education coursework, and extensive experience.
 In order to be hired, at a minimum, all caregivers must have a HS Diploma or GED.
 All staff must have CPR and First Aid Certifications, and a Criminal Records Check.

-Staff development is a critical link in the success of a school-age care program, so all staff must complete at least 24 clock hours of appropriate continuing education per year.
-It is the philosophy of Children's Choice that school-age caregivers act and be treated as professionals.
+Staff development is a critical link in the success of our program, so all staff must complete at least 24 clock hours of appropriate continuing education per year.
+It is the philosophy of Children's Choice that caregivers act and be treated as professionals.
 We put much effort into building professionals and into showing appreciation for superior efforts.
-High quality staff recruitment, development and retention is a key to quality in school-age care, and Children's Choice believes it is critical to fulfilling the mission of providing a model of quality.
+High quality staff recruitment, development and retention is a key to quality in out-of-school-time programming, and Children's Choice believes it is critical to fulfilling the mission.
 Staff members attend frequent meetings and training sessions to ensure a quality program.
 Children's Choice provides a time of learning and fun for staff as well as children.